37 setup

 -,G/-/-

-The object messagebox ignores the .overridecursor set at the object setup and always displays the cursor defined for this messagebox or the default cursor.
+The messagebox object ignores the .overridecursor defined during object setup and always displays the cursor defined for that messagebox or the default cursor.

 Msgbox1.cursor := setup.overridecursor;